meshery/meshery/docs/pages/guides/tutorials/deploying-php-app-with-redis.md

 ---
 layout: default
-title: Exploring Kubernetes Deployments with Meshery Playground
+title: Deploying PHP Guestbook application with Redis in Meshery
-abstract: Learn Kubernetes Deployments with Meshery Playground
+abstract: Learn how to deploy a PHP Guestbook application with Redis on Kubernetes using Meshery.
-permalink: guides/tutorials/kubernetes-deployments
+permalink: guides/tutorials/deploying-php-app-with-redis
-redirect_from: guides/tutorials/kubernetes-deployments/
+redirect_from: guides/tutorials/deploying-php-app-with-redis/
+model: kubernetes
+kind: deployments
-type: guide
+type: guides
-category: tutorial
+category: tutorials
 language: en
+list: include
-abstract: "In this tutorial, we will explore Kubernetes Deployments using Meshery Playground, an interactive live cluster environment, to perform hands-on labs for deploying and managing applications."
+abstract: "In this tutorial, we will deploy guest book built with PHP and Redis in Kubernetes.
+We will make use of Meshery Playground in an interactive live cluster environment."
 ---

 ### Introduction